 In 1998 Sarah Lawrence College offered an undergraduate course charmingly called “theory of new media.”
 It seemed like a good way to fulfill my science requirement at this ultra-liberal school, where I majored in writing but spent my evenings hand-coding effusive fan websites for riot grrrl bands from the Pacific Northwest.
 Before long, I was grading papers as a teaching assistant in web development at the NYU School of Continuing Education.

 After college, I worked for a while in publishing as a web editor, which in the early aughts meant a wide and often bewildering set of responsibilities.
 The companies I worked for fizzled when the dot-com bubble burst and after a dizzying spin through an agency, I landed at Barnes & Noble publishing before striking out on my own as a freelancer.
 I have been working independently for about ten years now.

 My love for the web is related to my love for photography and fanzines.
-It’s got a low barrier to entry, it encourages collaboration, late nights; it’s young, it’s art, it’s history.
-Document the scene, man.
-Sometimes the web feels like it has limitless possibilities for community.
-Sometimes it feels almost egalitarian (and sometimes people are jerks).
-These are some of the reasons why I enjoy thinking about it, and working on it.
+It’s got a low barrier to entry, it encourages collaboration, it rewards late nights and deep digs; it’s young, it’s art, it’s history.